angelxmoreno/CindroX/pending.md

 13. why are action class in lower case ?
 16. we should create validation with exceptions for login and register actions
 14. explain how to protect routes, the login. register and identity actions
+15. explain how to add new jobs, workers and queues
+16. explain pm2 docker service
 ---